-COs Course Outcomes with Action verbs for the Course topics Bloom's Taxonomy Level Program Outcome Addressed (PO #) with BTL CO1 Apply the understand understandfundamentals of processors to processors to architecture and its components L2 PO1 (L2) CO2 Interpret different trade-offs in System-on-Chip design.
+COs Course Outcomes with Action verbs for the Course topics Bloom's Taxonomy Level Program Outcome Addressed (PO #) with BTL CO1 Apply the fundamentals of processors to understand the SoC architecture and its components L2 PO1 (L2) CO2 Interpret different trade-offs in System-on-Chip design.
 L2 PO2 (L2) CO3 Analyze the impact of processor architecture, memory and bus on performance of SoC.
 L3 PO2 (L3) CO4 Discuss the role of Configurability in SoC design.
 L2 PO3 (L2)